 The changes children experience when they are small are dramatic—from infancy to adolescence, children grow at a surprising rate!
-That means that the meals your child eats count and should support their optimal growth and development.
+All of the meals for a one-year-old or toddler count, and should support their optimal growth and development.

 Between breast or bottle feeding and eating, it feels like you’re always feeding your baby!
 And remember to balance your child’s meal intake with their energy level: two and three-year-olds who run around are going to need healthy snacks in-between meals to help them grow and also to compensate for all the calories they burn from their adventurous activities.

 Here are some one-day sample menus that will help you get an idea of what a child of the early years would need:

 Get started with this sample day of meals for a one-year-old.
 Make sure to always pay attention to choking hazards and engage with your child at mealtime.

 1-2 tablespoons of oatmeal (use quick oats/finely-chopped oats to make it easier for your little one to digest).

 1-2 tablespoons of plain whole-milk Greek or regular yogurt with diced blackberries or 1-2 tablespoon of egg and 1 tablespoon of mashed avocado

 ¼ to ½ small banana (mash or chopped if needed)